NPException/playdate-app-template/README.md

 All the heavy lifting is done by [babashka](https://babashka.org/).
-If you want to adapt this build process for your existing projects, all you need to do is to copy the [bb.edn file](bb.edn) into your project and adjust the values in the `bb.edn`'s `config` section according to your needs.
+If you want to adapt this build process for your existing projects, all you need to do is to copy the [bb.edn file](bb.edn) into your project and maybe adjust the values in the `bb.edn`'s `config` section according to your needs if necessary.

 ## Getting started with [Lua](https://www.lua.org/)